Travel Services not currently available

-In keeping with CDC guidelines for Pandemic Operations, our in-person services are currently limited to COVID-19 testing, select urgent medical appointments, and pharmacy services.
+In keeping with CDC guidelines for Pandemic Operations, our in-person services are currently limited to COVID-19 testing and care, select medical appointments, and pharmacy services.

-Unfortunately, we are able to provide travel services at Cornell Health at this time.
-We hope to resume this service during Fall 2021.
+Unfortunately, we are unable to provide travel services at Cornell Health at this time.
+We hope to resume this service soon.